wmatuze/motor-insurance-app/README.md

 ## Available Scripts

-- pm start - Runs the app in development mode
+- npm start - Runs the app in development mode
-- pm run build - Builds the app for production
+- npm run build - Builds the app for production
-- pm test - Runs the test suite

 ## Future Enhancements